Geogrusch/MB2/README.md

 at this point Corine Land Cover data and Biomass data is not downloaded automatically.

-examplory done for arnica montana distribution in Austria
+exemplary done for arnica montana distribution in Austria